Hay Festival Holiday

 For almost 30 years Hay Festival has brought together writers from around the world to debate and share stories in the staggering beauty of the Welsh Borders.

 The 7-night holiday includes tickets to five festival events, the 3-night holiday to two events and the 4-night holiday to three events.
-We should have the final programme available by May - but earlybird tickets may become available before then.
-Just pop back and check the itinerary tab for what tickets we've bought.

 - Soak up the festival atmosphere with a like-minded group